Varicose Veins and Degrees And Classification

-Varicose veins, due to the deterioration and wear of the valves on the vein, the dirty blood is waiting in the vessel to expand the structural damage in the vessels.
+Varicose veins occurs due to the deterioration of the valves of the vein.
+The dirty blood which is not transferred properly in the vessels causes structural damage.
 Extensions formed in veins are called varicose veins.

-Varicose veins are examined in 3 groups.
+Varicose veins are diagnosed as 3 groups.
 These are capillaries, medium and large varices.

 In addition, varicose veins are universally rated between 0 and 6 according to the ceap classification.
 Capillaries, large and medium varices are graded according to ceap classification.

 There are two main groups of vessels in human body, arteries and veins.
 There are also thin capillaries that connect these main vessels.
 These capillaries are normally 0.5 mm wide structures.
 However, it may reach a width of 1.2 mm by the cracking of the veins.

 Vascular dilation of the veins cause serious symptoms.
 However, the expansion of the capillaries does not cause any health complaints.
 They just cause problems of appearance.

 It is usually seen on the face and legs.
 People concern especially about the ones on the face area because of the esthetic concerns.